callius/target-kt/README.md

 ## Annotation Processor

-The target annotation processor library takes the properties of a model template interface and generates three classes: model, params, and builder.
+The Target annotation processor library takes the properties of a model template interface and generates three classes: model, params, and builder.

 #### Model